shubhexists/libaddress/README.md

-# libaddress
+# libaddress-validator

 ## Overview

-`libaddress` is a robust TypeScript/JavaScript library designed for handling addresses across multiple countries.
+`libaddress-validator` is a robust TypeScript/JavaScript library designed for handling addresses across multiple countries.
 It provides a flexible and extensible system to work with country-specific address formats while maintaining a common interface.

 ## Features